2021 Chattogram City Corporation election: Timeline

-Electoral Process
+Electoral system

 The election was conducted using electronic voting machines (EVMs) in all 735 polling stations in the city.
 Around 1.92 million voters were registered to cast their vote.
 This was one of the first large-scale uses of EVMs in local elections in Bangladesh, a move that was both praised and criticized by various political parties.

+The corporation area is divided into 41 wards.
+The corporation elects: